Skip to content

 banyan-engine --help # On engine node

-banyan-agent --help # On worker nodes
+banyan-agent --help # On agent nodes

 banyan-cli --help # On any machine